scylladb/scylladb/docs/redis/redis.md

 should operate on these tables in parallel.
 For instance, DEL command, which allows user to remove any key in Redis database, should delete the given key from 5 different Scylla tables.

+### 5.7 Atomicity Guarantee

+* "mset" implementation offers no atomicity guarantee.

+https://redis.io/commands/mset explains that "all given keys are set at once.
+It is not possible for clients to see that some of the keys were updated while others are unchanged." - but this is not promised by this implementation.